CWolfs/ExtendedConversations/README.md

 - `Set Characters Visible` - This allows you to show and hide characters in the dropship.
 You specify the characters in a comma separated list.
 - `Add Contract` - This allows you to add a contract to the contracts list in the XOs room.
 - `Add Flashpoint` - This allows you to add a flashpoint to the starmap.
 See [usage instructions](https://github.com/CWolfs/ExtendedConversations/issues/44#issuecomment-1335134292).
-- `Set Camera Hard Lock` - This has one advantage over the vanilla `Set Camera Lock`.
+- `Set BattleTech Camera Hard Lock` - This has one advantage over the vanilla `Set BattleTech Camera Lock`.
 It is useful in 1-on-1 conversations and letting other characters talk without transitioning away.
 The vanilla lock doesn't work for 1-on-1 conversations.

 ### Value Getters